Warners Bay High School

 It is an expectation that all students will supply their own PPE for each practical lesson.
 Students cannot share equipment or rely on another student to supply their equipment.

-Any concerns please see the TAS teacher before 9am on the day of your practical lessons.
-Please refer to the following document for more information: Footwear guidelines for NSW Government Schools.
+Didn't bring your PPE?
+See the TAS teacher before 9am on the day of your practical lessons.
+Refer to Footwear guidelines for NSW Government Schools for more information.